fusetools/FuseCloud/README.md

 ## Setup

 Register your app at https://soundcloud.com/you/apps.
-Assign a custom redirect uri to let SoundCloud know how to route back to the app with the token.
+Assign a custom redirect uri to let SoundCloud<sup>®</sup> know how to route back to the app after the user has logged in.
 We chose fuse-soundcloud://fuse for our app, but you'll need to come up with a new one.

 Add the uri scheme definition to the FuseCloud/FuseCloud.unoproj file (swap fuse-soundcloud with your scheme):